Standing at the base of Takakkaw Falls is a forever memorable experience.

 Takakkaw Falls is Canada’s second highest (not largest), permanent waterfall.
 The tallest (not largest) waterfall is Della Falls in Strathcona Provincial Park on North Vancouver Island and is accessible by long trail, or boat by shorter trail.

 ‘Takakkaw’ in Cree also means ‘magnificent’.
-Takakkaw Falls has a tumbling free fall of 254 M (833 ft) and the biggest challenge is keeping the camera lens dry enough in the mist to create clear pictures.
+Takakkaw Falls has a tumbling free fall of 254 M (833 ft) and the biggest challenge is keeping the camera lens dry long enough in the mist to create clear pictures.

 Photographs following provide initial views from several locations including Yoho Valley Road, the paved tourist trail to the base of the fall, and from Yoho Valley as this day's long hike continues past amazing natural features along the trail to Twin Falls beneath Yoho Glacier.